 Year ended December 31,

-2022 2021
+2023 2022

-Interest expense on lease liabilities 102 120
+Interest expense on lease liabilities 274 102

-Depreciation expenses relating to short-term leases 537 531
+Depreciation expenses 565 537

-Cash outflow for leases 701 693
+Cash outflow for leases 778 701

-The Company was assisted by external third party valuation expert in determining the appropriate interest rate for discounting its leases based on: credit risk, the weighted average term of the leases and other economic variables.
-A weighted average incremental borrowing in a range of 1% to 6.7% was used to discount future lease payments in the calculation of the lease liability on the date of initial application of the standard (IFRS 16).
+The Company determined the appropriate interest rate for discounting leases, with the assistance of a third party.
+The valuation was based on: credit risk, the weighted average term of the leases and other economic variables.
+A weighted average interest rate in a range of 1% to 8.47% was used to discount future lease payments in the calculation of the lease liability on the date of initial application of the standard (IFRS 16).

-Note 10: Leases (Cont.)
+Note 11: Leases (Cont.)